• Skip to primary navigation

 • 📖 Recipe

 I’ve had this Mexican Chopped Salad on repeat over here.
+There’s no need to buy one of those chopped salad kits when it’s so easy to make your own (and less expensive too)!
 I take it to every pot-luck, BBQ and gathering and serve it at least once a week at home.
 That oil-free chipotle dressing really pulls the salad together and everyone adores it.

 Large white bowl filled with chopped romaine in the center with small bowls of other ingredients all around: cubes of jicama, creamy chipotle dressing, chopped cabbage, black beans, fresh cilantro, sliced radishes, purple onions and a wooden set of salad tossers.

-• RADISHES: Any kind will work well and add a little zing to this salad.
+• Radish: Any kind will work well and add a little zing to this salad.
 Watermelon radishes are so pretty, so are purple daikon.
 You can also use regular white daikon radish, white salad turnips, or chopped fennel.

-• RED ONION: I add onions for a punch of flavor.
+• Red onion: I add onions for a punch of flavor.
 Good substitutions are scallions, green salad onions, fresh chives, shallots or leeks.
 If you’re on a low FODMAP diet, just skip this ingredient all together.

 • CHIPOTLE SALAD DRESSING: This vegan and gluten-free dressing, is easy to make, will last 2 weeks in your fridge and is creamy, tasty and loaded with nutrition.
 Other good options include: Avocado Lime Dressing, or a Simple Vinaigrette.